kakatcy/pro-mern-book/README.md

 3. Transform and Bundle
      - each React component be placed in its own file, especially if the component is a stateful one, stateless components can be combined with other components when convenient and when they belong together.

+4. Hot Module Replacement
+     - The Hot Module Replacement changes modules in the browser while the application is running, removing the need from a refresh altogether.
+Also it will retain the application state.
+Most importantly, it saves time by updating only what is changed.
+     -